Answers to some of the most frequently asked questions about the Academy fellowships.

 Are there any age restrictions?

 No, we do not impose age restrictions for applicants.
 However, Academy fellowships are aimed at individuals at the mid-stage of their career and have at least five years of relevant work experience.
-Academy senior fellowships are aimed at individuals who are at a more advanced stage of their career and have ten or more years of experience.

 Can I undertake other work or study at the same time as my fellowship?